zopefoundation/www.zope.org/docs/developer/guidelines.rst

 - If your code is fixing a bug it should have unit tests that exercise the bug and pass with your fix.

+- Make sure all unit and functional tests pass before creating a pull request.
+  Most repositories will have a ``tox.ini`` configuration file and you can run all tests at once using ``tox``.

 - "vendoring in" of third-party code is not allowed unless all contributors to that code have also signed a contributor agreement.

+Please wait for approval from at least one other contributor before merging your code, which you can do yourself.

 .. _coding-standards: